 To see a larger version of the map, click on the image above.

-Construction activities are expected to begin in early 2018.
-The completion of the project, including restoration of construction areas and bringing the pipeline into service, is expected in late 2019.
+Construction activities began in November 2017.
+The completion of the project, including restoring the work areas and bringing the pipeline into service, is expected in fall 2019.

-The pipeline will allow Xcel Energy to continue to provide current and future customers with safe, reliable natural gas service.
+The pipeline will allow Xcel Energy to continue to provide safe and reliable natural gas service our customers expect.